 At the request of the CASAS National Consortium, an alignment study between the CCSS and the CASAS Content Standards for Reading and Mathematics was completed in 2010 by an independent third party.
-The resulting report - CASAS Content Standards and Common Core Standards: A Comparative Analysis - is posted on the CASAS website at http://www.casas.org/product-overviews/curriculum-management-instruction/CCCS.
+The resulting report-CASAS Content Standards and Common Core Standards: A Comparative Analysis- is posted on the CASAS Web site.

-Subsequently, the Office of Vocational and Adult Education (OVAE) commissioned a study to answer the following questions on how Common Core State Standards (CCSS) relate to Adult Education:
+Subsequently, the OCTAE commissioned a study to answer the following questions on how CCSS relate to Adult Education:

 - 1. What content in the areas of English language arts and literacy (ELA/literacy) and mathematics is most relevant to preparing adult students for success in higher education and training programs? - 2.
-What content in the areas of English language arts and literacy (ELA/literacy) and mathematics of is most relevant to preparing adult students for success in higher education and training programs? - 3.
+What content in the areas of ELA/literacy and mathematics of is most relevant to preparing adult students for success in higher education and training programs? - 3.
 Which standards in each content area are most important for adult students?

-The resulting report is titled Promoting College and Career Ready Standards in Adult Basic Education (Pimental 2013)
+The resulting report is titled Promoting College and Career Ready Standards in Adult Basic Education (Pimental, 2013).

-Again, at the request of the CASAS National Consortium, CASAS requested a review of the original comparative analysis in light of the results of the study commissioned by OVAE.
-The study shows the relationship between the Common Core State Standards for Reading and CASAS Content Standards for Reading as well as the CCSS deemed priority for Adult Education.
+Again, at the request of the CASAS National Consortium, CASAS requested a review of the original comparative analysis in light of the results of the study commissioned by OCTAE.
+The study shows the relationship between the CCSS for Reading and CASAS Content Standards for Reading as well as the CCSS deemed priority for Adult Education.